 The Bottom Line

 While identity theft can temporarily wreak havoc on your life, there is hope.
-Contact the FTC and IdentityTheft.gov to reverse the damage and reach out to a reputable credit repair company to fix any damage done to your credit.
+Not sure where to start?
+Contact one of our reputable credit repair services here.

 What are some common types of identity theft?

 The most common types of identity theft include:

 - Credit card fraud